THE HANDS-ON LEARNING ADVENTURE THAT BUILDS RESILIENCE, TEAMWORK & REAL-WORLD SKILLS

 The outdoors needs to be more accessible to more young people.
 Current “adventurous” or “outdoor learning” offerings are often either too time-hungry on behalf of the participant and the school or not long enough to have a meaningful positive impact.
 Even with multi-day exposure to the outdoors, the level of learning is sometimes minimal.
 The same is to be said of one-day taster sessions.
 There is not enough time to immerse the participant into the environment and achieve valuable positive learning from it.

-We had to develop a product that maximized immersion and learning from the outdoor environment which when facilitated correctly creates quality self-reflection and discovery in a short time frame which leads to a more accessible price point for schools and participants alike.
+We had to develop a product that maximises immersion and learning, in an outdoor environment which, when facilitated correctly, creates quality self-reflection and discovery in a short time frame, leading to a more accessible price point for schools and participants alike.

 WHAT IS IT?

-We have condensed the most impacting learning components of the outdoors into a 24-hour package that achieves full immersion into the environment and developmental learning through personal reflection and discussion.
+We have condensed the most impactful learning components of the outdoors, into a 24-hour package that achieves full immersion into the environment and developmental learning through personal reflection and discussion.
 We believe that this approach will have a more positive impact than the majority of current outdoor education offerings achieve.

 HOW IS IT DONE?